Logging#

 This is only relevant if the traffic doesn't come through a CDN.

-- X-forwarded-For - the X-forwarded-For request header is a de-facto standard header for identifying the originating IP address of a client connecting to a web server through a proxy server.
+request_method— this represents the request method used to make the requestrequest_uri— this represents the URI that was requestedstatus— this represents the status code provided to the client's request (e.g. 200, 404, 503)True-client-IP— this represents the actual IP of the client issuing the request to the CDNX-forwarded-For— the X-forwarded-For request header is a de-facto standard header for identifying the originating IP address of a client connecting to a web server through a proxy server

 Info